 - Develop coupled and nested model systems to assess CO2 and tracer dispersion in sediments and the water column for a range of leakage scenarios

-WP5 will address capability gaps in the instrumentation, sensors, observational systems and techniques required to reduce the cost and uncertainty in measurement of the environment at proposed and operational CCS sites.
+WP5 addressed capability gaps in the instrumentation, sensors, observational systems and techniques required to reduce the cost and uncertainty in measurement of the environment at proposed and operational CCS sites.
 These measurements enable site characterisation and selection, baseline survey, leak detection, leak quantification, environmental impact assessment and mitigation/remediation decisions and efficacy assessment.